Have Questions?

 Steward St Elizabeths/SECAP/ATS is 2.1 miles from Newton, Massachusetts

-Like other drug and alcohol treatment facilities, Steward St Elizabeths/SECAP/ATS is committed to ongoing recovery for drug and alcohol addicts living in the Newton, Massachusetts area.
+Like other drug and alcohol treatment facilities, Steward St Elizabeths/SECAP/ATS is committed to ongoing recovery for drug and alcohol addicts living in the Newton area.
 As such, this substance abuse treatment center has been providing care like group therapy, couple/family therapy, substance abuse counseling approach, cognitive/behavior therapy, relapse prevention, rational emotive behavioral therapy and more.

 In Addition, Steward St Elizabeths/SECAP/ATS knows that it is important that its clients receive individual focus and services to make sure that they are successful.
 This is why it specializes in several programs such as persons with serious mental illness, co-occurring mental and substance abuse disorders, legal advocacy, persons who have experienced sexual abuse, social skills development, domestic violence and others that you can find listed below.
 These services that the organization offers are also available in different settings - short term rehabs, inpatient detoxification facilities, long term drug and alcohol rehab programs, inpatient drug rehab centers, intensive outpatient treatment and more.